imagentleman/ublime/README.md

 # Ublime
-Colorful and black and white Color Schemes for Sublime Text, themes for TextMate and Custom.css themes for Chrome DevTools.
+Colorful and black and white Color Schemes for Sublime Text, and themes for Visual Studio Code, TextMate and Custom.css themes for Chrome DevTools.

 ## How to install on Sublime Text